minvws/nl-rdo-max/docs/setup.md

 ## Redis

 Redis is the store of this service.
 It is used to temporarily store data acquired during the BSN retrieval process.
 A redis-server should be setup, and the configuration should be copied in the settings file under the `redis` header.
-There is a Redis instance included in the [docker-compose.yml](../docker-compose.yml).
+There is a Redis instance included in the [docker-compose.yml](../docker-compose.yml) file.

 ## SSL (local development)